 Andrew is passionate about educational leadership and believes deeply in the transformational power of education for young people and communities.

-Since 2005 Peter has led the finance function at the University of South Australia.
-He has been a member of the SACE Board’s Planning, Finance and Performance Committee since 2014 and Chair from July 2021.
+Peter is Chief Financial Officer at The University of Adelaide and a member of the SACE Board’s Planning, Finance and Performance Committee since 2014 and Chair from July 2021.

-Peter also holds non-executive director positions at UniSA Health Pty Ltd, since 2005, and South Australian Tertiary Admissions Centre (SATAC), since 2017.
-In 2014 Peter spent 2 months at Harvard Business School studying the Advanced Management Program to build on his MBA (Advanced) from the University of Adelaide.
-Peter is also a member of Chartered Accountants Australia & New Zealand and the Australian Institute of Company Directors and is a certified Enterprise-wide Risk Manager.
+Peter held non-executive director positions at UniSA Health Pty Ltd, from 2005 to 2022, and South Australian Tertiary Admissions Centre (SATAC), from 2017 to 2022.
+In 2014 Peter spent two months at Harvard Business School studying the Advanced Management Program to build on his MBA (Advanced) from The University of Adelaide.
+Peter is also a member of Chartered Accountants Australia & New Zealand, the Australian Institute of Company Directors and is a certified Enterprise-wide Risk Manager.

 Board Member (ex officio)

 Michaela is the Chief Executive of the SACE Board of South Australia.
 Michaela has a history of leading an education organisation at a range of levels across a diverse range of functions and has been the Deputy Chief Executive of the SACE Board for the last three years.

 In close partnership with the Chief Executive, Michaela worked to implement the Board’s vision by supporting the leadership direction and governance necessary to ensure the successful delivery against strategic and financial goals.

 Michaela is heavily invested in the SACE Board’s purpose of shaping education so that students thrive.
 Her deep understanding of the SACE ensures there is essential alignment between this purpose and its articulation in the pillar of Connected Qualification.

 Michaela is excited by the opportunity to build on the SACE Board’s business maturity as a Bold Leader, particularly in the areas of continuous improvement, evaluation, automation, and customer service excellence.